mdn/mdn-community/README.md

 # MDN-feedback
-A place to collate all the feedback from MDN plus
+A place to collate all the feedback for MDN

 1. [Raise an issue](https://github.com/mdn/MDN-feedback/issues)
 2. Describe feedback